 David co-chairs the Civil Rights Executive Committee of the Anti-Defamation League (Midwest Chapter), is a member of the Visiting Committee of the University of Chicago Harris School of Public Policy, and serves on the Board of Directors of the American Constitution Society’s Chicago Lawyer Chapter (Advisory Board), the Better Government Association, the John Howard Association (Advisory Board), Providence St-Mel School, and SGA Youth & Family Services.

 David was honored by the American Friends of Hebrew University with the Jerold S. Solovy Torch of Learning Award in September 2016.
 David also received the John Gardner Public Service Award in 2012 from Common Cause, the Champion of the Public Interest award in 2010 from BPI (Business and Professional People for the Public Interest), and was chosen for Crain’s 40 Under 40 in 2006.
-David was also recently recognized in the 2016 edition of The Best Lawyers in America in area of Appellate law and was recommended in The Legal 500 U.S. in 2015 for data protection and privacy.
+David was also recently recognized in the 2016 and 2017 editions of The Best Lawyers in America in area of Appellate law and was recommended in The Legal 500 U.S. in 2015 for data protection and privacy.

 Selected Speeches, Presentations, and News